 Cook the Steak

-The steak was vacuum sealed and cooked sous vide at 129F for two hours.
+The steak was vacuum sealed and cooked sous vide at 129F for two hours (some recipes will simmer a London Broil for up to 6 hours).
 I was using the Anova immersion heater and it worked great.

 Just like the pretty much everything cooked by the sous vide method, this steak didn’t look too impressive coming out of the sous bag.
 However, after a quick sear she was looking like a champ!